bneb/etherply/apps/web/src/content/docs/troubleshooting.md

 **Cause**:
 - Clients might be connected to different `workspaceId`s.
 - `client.set()` calls might be failing (check console for errors).
-- React components might not be subscribing correctly (ensure you use `useDocument` or `useEtherPly` hooks).
+- React components might not be subscribing correctly (ensure you use `useDocument` or `useNMeshed` hooks).

 ### "Duplicate Key" or State Conflicts
 **Symptoms**: Data flickers or reverts to old values.